Changes at a glance

 How to calculate premiums

-Log in to your online account* or check the relevant Insurance Guide or PDS to help you calculate the premiums for cover you currently have or that you wish to apply for.
+Log in to your online account* or check the relevant Insurance Guide or Product Disclosure Statement (PDS) to help you calculate the premiums for cover you currently have or that you wish to apply for.
 You can also check our premium calculator.

 TelstraSuper Corporate Plus